Shortness of Breath in Dysautonomia: A Patient Reported Outcome Study

 How the study is conducted:

 The study is conducted online, so you will not have to leave your home.
 You can access the questionnaires on our secure servers directly from your electronic device.
-An invitation will be sent to you via email if you meet the study inclusion criteria.
 The link to the screening questions is below.
+If you pass the screening questions, you will be directed to the survey page.

 Benefits of enrolling in the study: